Companion Care for Seniors: Essential Info About Services and Jobs

 How much you pay a companion depends on how much assistance a senior requires and how much education the companion has.
 (Companions generally don't require any formal training, but some are certified nursing assistants, personal care aides, or home health aides.)
 Going through a home care or companion care agency will generally cost more than hiring a companion privately, but each option has its pros and cons.

-According to Genworth's 2017 cost of care survey, as a national median, in-home care costs $21 per hour for homemaker services (which includes companionship as well as assistance with shopping, cooking, transportation, and errands).3 So, typically, for one week, it costs $126 to hire a caregiver to come in for two three-hour visits.
+According to Genworth's 2021 cost of care survey, as a national median, in-home care costs $26 per hour for homemaker services (which includes companionship as well as assistance with shopping, cooking, transportation, and errands).
+So, typically, for one week, it costs $156 to hire a caregiver to come in for two three-hour visits.
 Keep in mind that some caregivers require a minimum number of hours or charge more for shorter visits.
-For 44 hours of service each week, companion care is about $4,000 a month, according to the Genworth survey.4 For live-in companion jobs, you can expect to pay anywhere between $120 and $250 a day.
+For 44 hours of service each week, companion care is about $4,000 a month.
+For live-in companion jobs, you can expect to pay anywhere between $120 and $250 a day.

 Most people pay for companion care out of their own pockets.
 In some states, Medicaid benefits include homemaker services and companion care.
 In addition, some long-term care insurance policies cover this type of service, but they may require that the companion be hired through an agency or have specific credentials, such as proof of being a certified nursing assistant.

 Keep in mind that companion care doesn't always cost money.
 Many seniors have family members or neighbors who come over periodically to visit and help with basic household chores.
-Others receive free services from volunteers in the Senior Corps' Senior Companions program.
+Others receive free services from volunteers in the AmeriCorps Seniors' Senior Companions program.
 Contact your local Area Agency on Aging to see what's available where you live.

 How to Hire a Companion Caregiver